-COVID-19 vaccines help us reopen our economy, get our children back in school, return to our places of worship, and be with friends and family again.
+COVID-19 vaccines help us reopen our economy, get our children back in school, return to our places of worship and be with friends and family again.
 By partnering with state and local public health officials, Lexington is working to safely and effectively distribute vaccinations.
 Watch for updates and additions to the information on this page.
-(This page was last updated on March 3.)
+(This page was last updated on April 16.)

 Many of us are eager for our turn to get the vaccine.
 There are currently limited COVID-19 vaccine doses being distributed by the federal government to states; however, it is expected vaccine supply will increase.
 Watch below for updates on providers who are actively taking vaccine registrations and appointments.